trungnguyencs/Exit-Sign-Distance-Measurement/README.md

 # Program structure
 ## Main files
 * `main.py`: run file, also contains some helper functions:
     * `create_quadrilateral_arr()`: read json input and extract the 4 labeled corner coordinates and the real distance (for the groundtruth dataset containing 830 exit sign images).
-Convert the extracted information of all the points to an array of quadrilateral objects, with attributes defined in `pnp.py`
+Convert the extracted information of all the points to an array of quadrilateral objects whose attributes defined in `pnp.py`
     * `find_distance_error()`: (Applicable for the groundtruth dataset containing 830 exit sign images only) Calulate the average error of the calculated distance comparing with the real distance
     * `find_ave_proj_error()`: Calulate the average pixel differences in x and y directions between the labels and the projected images
     * `display_image()`: Display the image, the exit sign label boundaries and the normal Oxyz at the center of the exit sign